AnkitSatpute/MathFormulaeOCR/README.md

    pip install -r requirements.txt

 ## Usage
-Place the PDF to be converted to LaTeX in the folder "pdfs", specify the PDF location and the location for LaTeX output, and run the command:
+1. Place the PDF to be converted to LaTeX in the folder "pdfs", specify the PDF location and the location for LaTeX output, and run the command: python convert_pdf.py --input_folder "PDF location" --output_folder "LaTeX location"
-                python convert_pdf.py --input_folder "PDF location" --output_folder "LaTeX location"
+2. Images of Math Formulae annotated as "MFs.jpg" have corresponding MFs.tex; manual adjustments might be necessary for erroneous images/text files.

 ## Evaluation
-Execute the script "Evaluate.py" and enter the locations of detected and ground truth LaTeX files.
+Execute the script "Evaluate.py" and input the locations of detected and ground truth LaTeX files.
 The evaluation metrics will be computed and printed on the console.

 ## Results